sgwood63/jrs-rest-util/distribution/README.txt

-Process to convert Harris Data from single tenant to multi-tenant
+Process to convert a repository from single tenant to multi-tenant

 Assumptions